-Where did the ’Guinea Pig’ Name Originate?
+Where Did the ’Guinea Pig’ Name Originate?

 Guinea pigs definitely passed through Guinea, which might be one of the reasons for the name.
 Carried from Guiana in South America or Guinea in West Africa to Europe, guinea pigs could quite possibly get the name.
-Finally, another speculation which seems to be the most valid comes from the price of a guinea pig in England, back in the 16th century.
-The price was 1 guinea.
+Another speculation that seems to be the most valid comes from the price of a guinea pig in England in the 16th century, which was for 1 guinea.

 Other countries call guinea pigs differently.
-For example, in Portugal, they call them porchitas da India which means little pigs from India.
-French call them lapins de Barbarie which means barbary rabbits, although they aren’t rabbits and they’re definitely not barbarous.
+For example, they call them porchitas da India in Portugal, which means little pigs from India.
+French call them lapins de Barbarie, which means barbary rabbits, although they aren’t rabbits and they’re definitely not barbarous.
 The fact that they aren’t pigs is even more conspicuous now.
 Portugals call them pigs, while French call them rabbits.
-Guinea pigs are much more akin to rabbits than to pigs, especially since they’re small animals and they don’t have any physical resemblance to pigs.
+Guinea pigs are much more akin to rabbits than pigs, especially since they’re small animals and don’t have any physical resemblance to pigs.

 So, are they pigs or rabbits?
-Let’s say they’re both but they definitely share a lot of characteristics with rabbits
+Let’s say they’re both, but they definitely share a lot of characteristics with rabbits.

 Guinea Pigs in Non-Native Countries

 Some nutritionists and nutrition experts advise people to switch from cattle to guinea pigs, as their meat is very similar.
 While cattle require the land to be properly fed and kept, guinea pigs don’t require even a small fraction of that.
-Guinea pigs can be kept at your home or in backyards and they’re very easy to raise.
+Guinea pigs can be kept at your home or in backyards, and they’re very easy to raise.
 Some companies from the USA are encouraging people to create their own guinea pig farms.
 They usually give the owner a guinea pig family consisting of one male and several female guinea pigs.

 This family is then easily and rapidly expanded throughout one month, doubling in size and sometimes a number.
-However, those who don’t want to raise their own farm but to buy and eat guinea pigs, they should know that they mostly come from Peru.
-They are usually hairless, frozen, and whole in plastic bags and are meant for human consumption.
+However, those who don’t want to raise their own farm but buy and eat guinea pigs should know that they mostly come from Peru.
+They are usually hairless, frozen, whole in plastic bags, and are meant for human consumption.

-Not only that they’re widely known but also kept as pets and their value has increased over the years.
-After all, they’re not even from Guinea and they’re not pigs, making them a bit mysterious.
+Not only that, they’re widely known but also kept as pets, and their value has increased over the years.
+After all, they’re not even from Guinea, and they’re not pigs, making them a bit mysterious.
 Isn’t that cool?
 You bet it is!